peckjd/cpsc318/lab01/README.md

 1. Upgrade your instance so that it the latest version of CentOS.
 What command did you use?

-2. Use yum to show all of the past yum transactions.
+2. Use `yum` to show all of the past yum transactions.
 What command did you use?

 3. How many packages were out of date when your instance was launched?

-4. What command could you use to show what occurred during a specific yum transaction?
+4. What `yum` command could you use to show what occurred during a specific yum transaction?

 5. Use `yum` to show all of the enabled repositories.
 What command did you use?

 6. How many repositories are enabled?

-## OQE
+## Objective Quality Evidence

 - Clear your terminal using the `clear` command